vijaymathew/nex/docs/md/TUTORIAL.md

 let ok: Boolean := true
 ```

-Type annotations are optional in many places:
+In the REPL, type annotations are optional by default:

 ```nex
 let x := 10